PX4/PX4-user_guide/en/config/compass.md

 You will need to calibrate your compass on first use, and you may need to recalibrate it if the vehicles is ever exposed to a very strong magnetic field, or if it is used in an area with abnormal magnetic characteristics.

 :::note
-If you are using an external magnetometer/compass (or a compass integrated into a GPS module) make sure it is [mounted](../assembly/mount_gps_compass.md) as far as possible form other electronics and in a _supported orientation_.
+If you are using an external magnetometer/compass (or a compass integrated into a GPS module) make sure it is [mounted](../assembly/mount_gps_compass.md) as far as possible from other electronics and in a _supported orientation_.
 Instructions for _connecting_ your GPS+compass can be found in [Basic Assembly](../assembly/README.md) for your specific autopilot hardware.
 Once connected, *QGroundControl* will automatically detect the external magnetometer.
 :::